Jungleland: Live performances

 Clarence Clemons playing his signature saxophone solo on "Jungleland" at the TD Banknorth Garden, Boston, November 18, 2007 on the Magic Tour.

 In concert, "Jungleland" is usually played towards the end of shows.
 During the E Street Band's reunion tour in 1999 and 2000, it was part of a revolving "epic" slot, alternating with "Backstreets" and "Racing in the Street".
 When played, it is sometimes preceded by its Born to Run predecessor, "Meeting Across the River".
 Its appearances were rarer during The Rising Tour.
 During the 2007–2008 Magic Tour, "Jungleland" was played periodically, often played every third or fourth show in a slot where it alternated with "Backstreets", "Rosalita", "Kitty's Back", or "Detroit Medley" and gaining in frequency as the tour ended.
 It also appeared intermittently during the 2009 Working on a Dream Tour.
 Its performances in 2009 became substantially more frequent later in the tour as the band began to play Born to Run in its entirety at most shows.
 Following the death of Clemons in 2011, the song was not played for a majority of the 2012 Wrecking Ball Tour.
 The song finally made its tour debut just before the end of the tour's second leg, during the second of two shows in Gothenburg, Sweden on July 28, 2012.
 In a hugely emotional moment Clemons' nephew Jake Clemons performed the signature saxophone solo, occupying Clarence's usual spot on the stage.
 After the song, both Springsteen and Roy Bittan gave Jake a hug.

-According to Setlist.fm, which uses crowdsourcing to track performances, Springsteen played "Jungleland" 651 times between March 7, 1974 and November 22, 2024.